 In 2017, Abigail was chosen by the US State Department to study Civic Engagement at Northern Illinois University under the YSEALI Academic Fellowship program.
 Abigail also a proud member of IRI’s Generation Democracy (www.generationdemocracy.org), in which she was appointed as Indonesian delegate during Jakarta’s Regional Academy 2017 and Generation Democracy Global Summit 2018 in Vienna, Austria.

 She began her professional career at the Jakarta’s Governor Office as an Associate in several development projects, such as Jakarta Smart City and the Ease of Doing Business in Jakarta.
-Afterwards, she spent a year working for a Jakarta-based business incubator before began her journey as Chevening scholars in London with the support from the UK Government.
+Afterwards, she spent a year working for a Jakarta-based business incubator before began her journey to pursue her master’s degree in public policy in London as a Chevening scholar.

 Banny Rahayu found interest in digital media since volunteering as a communications and media officer at National Australia Indonesia Language Awards.
 She then joined GirlsCanLead, where she learned not only about social media, but also female leadership and women empowerment.
 She currently works as a media and publication assistant at the USAID-funded SMART CITY Center for Collaborative Research, focusing on urban planning.
 Banny earned a Bachelor of Arts degree in English Studies from the University of Indonesia.